akankshalamba1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 #### Data divided by Ranges
-To Analyze the outcome based on the goals, we created a coloumn with Ranges of Goals in a new worksheet from less than 1000 to greater than 50000 to dissect the outcome data even further based on Louise's instructions, various goal ranges are separated by successful, failed and canceled outcomes for only "plays" subcategory.
+To Analyze the outcome based on the goals, we created a column with Ranges of Goals in a new worksheet from less than 1000 to greater than 50000 to dissect the outcome data even further based on Louise's instructions, various goal ranges are separated by successful, failed and canceled outcomes for only "plays" subcategory.
 The column looks like following picture:

 ![Test Image](/Screenshot/Goal_range.png)

 #### Outcome for each goal range
-To calculate the data for Number Sucessful, Number Failed and Number Canceled plays in the particular range we used the COUNTIFS function.
+To calculate the data for Number Successful, Number Failed and Number Canceled plays in the particular range we used the COUNTIFS function.
 The following formula has to be changed for different ranges:

 >=COUNTIFS('Kickstarter sheet'!$F:$F,"Successful",'Kickstarter sheet'!$D:$D, "<1000",'Kickstarter sheet'!$R:$R, "Plays")

-#### Percentage of Sucessful, failed and canceled plays
+#### Percentage of Successful, failed and canceled plays
-Once we recieve the outcome of all the three columns, create a new column titled "Total Projects" by adding all outcomes for each range.
-To evaluate the sucess rate of the plays by the goal range we calculated the percentage of each outcome by dividing the number successful, Failed, Canceled by Total project multiply by 100.
+Once we receive the outcome of all the three columns, create a new column titled "Total Projects" by adding all outcomes for each range.
+To evaluate the success rate of the plays by the goal range we calculated the percentage of each outcome by dividing the number successful, Failed, Canceled by Total project multiply by 100.
 The table will look like this:

 ![Test Image](/Screenshot/goal_table.png)